darrylwest/jekyll-blog/about.md

 ## Photography

-I'm an amature.
+I'm an amateur.
 But I love photography and image processing.
 And thanks to the mentoring of my amazing Berkeley neighbor Daniel Moore I'm actually able to get some good shoots.
 If you're interested, visit [my flickr site](https://www.flickr.com/photos/darrylwest/sets/) to see some of my work.
 Here's a small sample...

 > Sasha on a windy day...
 ![sasha]({{ site.url }}/images/sasha-windy-b+w.jpg)